Prosecution rests in Ryan Sharpe trial, deliberation could begin as early as Friday evening

 CLINTON - Attorneys for accused serial killer Ryan Sharpe can start presenting their case Friday morning.

 Sharpe is accused of killing three men and shooting a fourth in 2017.
 Wednesday afternoon, the wife of Brad Defranceschi took the witness stand.
-Jayleen Defranceschi testified about hearing three gunshots and watching her husband die in her arms.
+Kaylene Defranceschi testified about hearing three gunshots and watching her husband die in her arms.
 Prosecutors also played her call for help to first responders.

 "It's very emotional, especially when they played the 911 call today, as he lay there dying," Westly Smith, a family friend said.